spack/spack/lib/spack/docs/contribution_guide.rst

 `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ conformance.
 PEP 8 is
 a series of style guides for Python that provide suggestions for everything from variable naming to indentation.
 In order to limit the number of PRs that were mostly style changes, we decided to enforce PEP 8 conformance.
-If your PR does not comply with PEP 8, it will not be accepted.
+Your PR needs to comply with PEP 8 in order to be accepted.

 Testing for PEP 8 compliance is easy.
 Simply add the quality assurance directory to your ``PATH`` and run the flake8 script: